 Want to get started with strength training but don’t know how?
 This free weight training routine for seniors is all you need to get started.

-The information presented in this article is published in good faith and present the opinion of the writer for general information purpose only.
+IMPORTANT: The information presented in this article is published in good faith and present the opinion of the writer for general information purpose only.
 ElderStrength.com does not make any warranties about the completeness, reliability, and accuracy of this information.
+ElderStrength.com is not responsible for any injuries you may suffer from performing these exercises.
 Use this program at your own risk.
 Read the full site disclaimer and medical information disclaimer for further information.

 Strength training has several important benefits for your health that are especially important for older people.
 These include improved mobility, strength and overall function of your body, improved metabolism, balance and cognition.
 Strength training also makes your body tougher by improving bone and muscle density, which will both protect you from fall and accidents.
 You can read more about the benefits of strength training here.